Blosc/blogsite/posts/blosc2-first-beta.rst

 * `delta`: the stored blocks inside a chunk are diff'ed with respect to first block in the chunk.
 The basic idea here is that, in some situations, the diff will have more zeros than the original data, leading to better compression.

-* `trun_prec`: it zeroes the least significant bits of the mantissa of float32 and float64 types.
+* `trunc_prec`: it zeroes the least significant bits of the mantissa of float32 and float64 types.
 When combined with the `shuffle` or `bitshuffle` filter, this leads to more contiguous zeros, which are compressed better and faster.

 Also, a new filter pipeline has been implemented.
 With it, the different filters can be pipelined so that the output of one filter can be the input for the next; this happens at the block level, so minimizing the size of temporary buffers, and hence, accelerating the process.
 Possible examples of pipelines are a `delta` filter followed by `shuffle`, or a `trunc_prec` followed by `bitshuffle`.
 Up to 6 filters can be pipelined, so there is plenty of space for upcoming new filters to collaborate among them.